 The combination of computational design and computer-numerically-controlled (CNC) fabrication processes (including robotics) offers architects the possibility to regain a direct connection to materials and their manipulation.

-This course focuses on the most profound impact of this shift: that architects gain the ability to create adaptive design systems that respond to material and fabrication systems.
-As a participant in this course, you will design and produce 1:1 prototypes using robotic rod-bending and adaptive digital design models.
+This microcredential focuses on the most profound impact of this shift: that architects gain the ability to create adaptive design systems that respond to material and fabrication systems.
+As a participant in this microcredential, you will design and produce 1:1 prototypes using robotic rod-bending and adaptive digital design models.

 You will start by exploring examples from the current state-of-the-art in robotic fabrication in architecture, engaging in discussions of the potential disciplinary shifts that these processes enable and foreshadow.
 Following an induction to the UTS DAB Advanced Fabrication Lab, you’ll investigate the robotic workcell, getting hands on with specific system elements and the various forms of robotic motion.

 Next, you’ll observe the fabrication process, which will be demonstrated using rod-bend sub-assembly, illustrating each of the key process parameters.
 You will then use Rhino 3D, Python programming and/or Grasshopper 3D to develop your designs and produce the necessary instruction files to have them fabricated.

 Starting with a simple parametric assembly, you’ll produce your first material prototype, working through an iterative process to evolve the design, your unique performance objectives, and a set of 1:1 prototypes.
 Finally, you’ll use photogrammetry to scan your prototype, enabling you to compare the as-built object with the initial digital model.

 By the end of this course, you'll understand:

 Learn about the digital tools that facilitate the design of urban processes in the built environment.
 [16 days, avg 4 hrs/day]